The benefits of getting outdoors for Dementia and Alzheimer’s

 Resources to support carers

 The internet provides a range of resources for those who want inspiration or encouragement about how to incorporate outdoor activity into their routine, be that family carers, a care training provider, or those in care worker jobs who want new ideas.
 Organisations such as Dementia Adventure can recommend groups to support with outdoor activities in a range of locations across the country, and other sites such as Active Minds have nature activity packs to purchase and suggestions for care homes and those looking after family members.
-The Sensory Trust also have nature based dementia games, ideas and activities that can be found on their website.
+The Sensory Trust also have nature based dementia and Alzheimer’s games, ideas and activities that can be found on their website.